 This is a refreshed version of our review guidelines.
 Previously we only gave scores to games and verbal verdicts for other content and hardware.
 Now, we’re adopting a single five-point scale that will encompass all future reviews at UploadVR.
 For reference, here is the old scale.

-However, some reviews may initially take the form of a review-in-progress.
-This means that we were see enough of the experience or device to render a final verdict, such as in the case of games with multiplayer that isn’t active pre-launch or hardware issues making reviews difficult to conduct.
+Take note that, while we do review hardware on UploadVR, we don’t feel it appropriate to label evolving platforms with a number, so these reviews don’t carry scores.
+The same go for unfinished experiences like those released in Early Access.
+From time-to-time we may also publish a review-in-progress.
+This means that we haven’t seen enough of the experience to render a final verdict, such as in the case of games with multiplayer that isn’t active pre-launch.
 In those cases the review-in-progress will be published without a score and will be finalized, then republished with a score once we’ve reached a final verdict.
 It will not be a new URL, but just an update to the in-progress review to make it final.
 This means some content of the review may change.

 And although reviews-in-progress don’t have a score attached, we do consider them a valuable service to our readers when making a purchasing decision as they provide our thoughts, opinions, and insights on products.